WukLab/wuklab_sysml/content/posts/sourcebench.md

 Large Language Models (LLMs) increasingly answer queries by citing web sources.
 While web search mitigates hallucinations by grounding responses in external data, it introduces a new dependency: the quality of the sources themselves.

 In high-stakes domains—such as financial analysis or medical inquiries—users rely on citations for verification.
-A search-augmented LLM is subject to the "Garbage In, Garbage Out" principle; if an AI synthesizes information from biased or outdated pages, the resulting answer remains flawed.
+A search-augmented LLM is subject to the "**Garbage In, Garbage Out**" principle; if an AI synthesizes information from biased or outdated pages, the resulting answer remains flawed.

 Existing benchmarks and evaluators like HotpotQA and RAGAS emphasize answer correctness or relevance ranking.
 They do not evaluate the credibility of the evidence itself.
-We introduce SourceBench, a framework for measuring the quality of web sources referenced in AI answers.
+We introduce **SourceBench**, the **first** framework for measuring the **quality of web sources** referenced in AI answers.

 ## The SourceBench Framework

 We constructed a dataset of 100 queries spanning informational, factual, argumentative, social, and shopping intents.
-To evaluate the retrieved sources, we designed an eight-metric framework covering two key dimensions: Content Quality and Meta-Attributes.
+To evaluate the retrieved sources, we designed an eight-metric framework covering two key dimensions: **Content Quality** and **Meta-Attributes**.

 <div class="metric-grid">
 <!-- Content Metrics -->